Earlobe Repair in San Fransisco Bay Area

 Are you ready to stop wearing earlobe plugs?

-If you no longer want to wear plugs in your earlobes or have large piercings that you want closed, you may be a candidate for earlobe repair.
+If you no longer want to wear gauges in your earlobes or have large or hanging earlobes that you want reduced, you may be a candidate for an earlobe repair.

 Do you think your earlobes are too large?

 As we age, our ears actually grow and elongate.
 Enlarged earlobes can be a telling sign of aging.
 This is different from someone that just has large ears their whole life.
-Elongating earlobes can become noticeable after age 50 and may continue to become more obvious over time.
+Elongating earlobes can become noticeable after age 50 and may continue to become more obvious over time, particularly in men.
 If this is something that bothers you, earlobe reduction is an option for you.

 Am I a good candidate for earlobe repair?

-Unlike ear pinning, which is a common procedure performed on children to correct protruding ears, Dr. Fisher performs earlobe repair to fix earlobes that have been torn by earrings or trauma, or have been stretched by the prolonged wearing of large gauges, circular plugs placed into the earlobe.
+Unlike ear pinning, otoplasty, which is a common procedure performed on children to correct protruding ears, Dr. Fisher performs earlobe repair to fix earlobes that stretched by the prolonged wearing of ear gauges and circular plugs placed into the earlobe.

 What concerns can earlobe repair fix?